Medicine Through Time: A GCSE History Deep Dive

 - Florence Nightingale: A pioneer of nursing and hospital hygiene, her work significantly improved the care of patients and reduced mortality rates.

-- Clara Barton: Founder of the American Red Cross, she played a pivotal role in providing healthcare during wartime and natural disasters.
+- Clara Barton: Founder of the American Red Cross, she played a central role in providing healthcare during wartime and natural disasters.

-- Marie Curie: A groundbreaking scientist who discovered radium and polonium, her work significantly advanced the treatment of cancer.
+- Marie Curie: A significant scientist who discovered radium and polonium, her work significantly advanced the treatment of cancer.

 - Jonas Salk: Developed the polio vaccine, effectively eradicating polio in many parts of the world.